FrozenHearth/FrozenHearth/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...-->

-A passionate front-end SDE at Zaya Learning Labs since March, with 1 and a half years of total experience.
+A passionate front-end SDE at Zaya Learning Labs since March, with one and a half years of total experience.

 Started as a fullstack intern, eventually transitioning into front-end engineering.